TharinduPDeAlwis/itdr/README.md

 # Estimated d_hat=2
 ```

-Here, the estimate of the dimension of the central subspace for `automobile` data is 2, i.e., d_hat=2.
+Here, the estimate of the dimension of the central subspace for 'automobile' data is 2, i.e., d_hat=2.

 ### 2.2: Estimating tuning parameters and bandwidth parameters for Gaussian kernel density estimation

 There are two tuning parameters that need to be estimated in the process of estimating SDR subspaces using the Fourier method: namely `sw2` and `st2`.
 The `sw2` required in both the central mean (CMS) and the central subspace (CS).
 However, the `st2` required only in the central subspace.
-The code in Section 2.2.1 demonstrates the use of function `wx()` to estimate the tunning parameter `sw2`, and the use of the function `wy()` to estimate the tunning parameter `st2` is described in Section 2.2.2.
+The code in Section 2.2.1 demonstrates the use of function `wx()` to estimate the tuning parameter `sw2`, and the use of the function `wy()` to estimate the tuning parameter `st2` is described in Section 2.2.2.

 ### 2.2.1: Estimate `sw2`